Takumi Minamino: 2019–2021

 In December 2019, Liverpool agreed to a deal to sign Minamino from Salzburg in January 2020 after activating his £7.25 million release clause, making him the first Japanese player to play for the club.
 Salzburg's sporting director Christoph Freund commented that "The big clubs have been watching him and, if I was them, I'd have no hesitation to sign him.
 Takumi is ready to make the next step in January."
-On 18 December 2019, he had his Liverpool medical in preparation for his 1 January 2020 transfer to the team.
+On 18 December 2019, he had his Liverpool medical in preparation for his transfer on 1 January 2020.

 On 5 January 2020, Minamino made his Liverpool debut in the club's 2019–20 FA Cup win over Everton, and made his Premier League debut against Wolverhampton Wanderers, coming on in the first half for Sadio Mané on 23 January.
-On 29 August, Minamino came on as a substitute, replacing Neco Williams, to score his first ever goal for Liverpool at the 73rd minute, and then to score the 4th penalty in the following penalty shoot-out, in the 2020 FA Community Shield against Arsenal.
-On 19 December, Minamino scored his first league goal for Liverpool, as he scored the opener in a 7–0 away win over Crystal Palace.
+On 29 August, Minamino came on as a substitute, replacing Neco Williams, to score his first ever goal for Liverpool in the 73rd minute; he then scored the 4th penalty in the subsequent penalty shoot-out, in the 2020 FA Community Shield against Arsenal.
+On 19 December, Minamino scored his first league goal for Liverpool, the opener in a 7–0 away win over Crystal Palace.

 On 1 February 2021, Minamino signed for Southampton on loan for the remainder of the 2020–21 season.
 Five days later, Minamino scored on his debut for the Saints in a 2–3 away league defeat by Newcastle United.
-He went on to feature ten times for Saints until the end of the season, in the Premier League, scoring twice.
+He went on to feature ten times for the Saints until the end of the season, in the Premier League, scoring twice.
 He rejoined Liverpool for the 2021–22 season.